Mommy, can we adopt a whale for Christmas?

 2. Snake River Dam Removal

 Dam removal is a hot political topic.
 It’s costly.
-In the case of the Elwah and the proposed Snake River dams, it has taken at least a decade.
+In the case of the Elwah and the proposed Snake River dams, it has taken decades.
 It has huge impacts on our energy sourcing, tourism, water rights and the landscape.
 Dam removal proponents felt a new sense of urgency in 2015 when both the Columbia and Snake rivers got so hot so early this summer that Idaho’s sockeye run all but disappeared, despite the more than 250,000 juveniles that went out since 2012.
 Yearly healthy salmon runs are crucial for the survival of our Orcas.
 Within four hours after the final removal of the Elwah River Dam, wild salmon were seen swimming up river for the first time in 100 years.
 Consider staying informed on the dam removal issue and give to the indispensable cause of sustainable salmon restoration through the Save our Wild Salmon Coalition.